-The U.S. Small Cap Portfolio, using a market capitalization weighted approach, purchases a broad and diverse group of readily marketable securities of U.S. small cap companies.
+The U.S. Small Cap Portfolio, using a market capitalization weighted approach, is designed to purchase a broad and diverse group of readily marketable securities of U.S. small cap companies.
 A company's market capitalization is the number of its shares outstanding times its price per share.
-In general, the higher the relative market capitalization of the U.S. small cap company, the greater its representation in the Portfolio.
-Dimensional Fund Advisors LP (the "Advisor") may adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+Under a market capitalization weighted approach, companies with higher market capitalizations generally represent a larger proportion of the Portfolio than companies with relatively lower market capitalizations.
+The Portfolio may emphasize certain stocks, including smaller capitalization companies, lower relative price stocks, and/or higher profitability stocks as compared to their representation in the small-cap segment of the U.S. market.
 An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
 In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
-In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
-The criteria the Advisor uses for assessing relative price, profitability, and investment characteristics are subject to change from time to time.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
+The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.

 As a non-fundamental policy, under normal circumstances, the U.S. Small Cap Portfolio will invest at least 80% of its net assets in securities of small cap U.S. companies.
 As of the date of this Prospectus, for purposes of the Portfolio, the Advisor considers small cap companies to be companies whose market capitalizations are generally in the lowest 10% of total market capitalization or companies whose market capitalizations are smaller than the 1,000th largest U.S. company, whichever results in the higher market capitalization break.
 Total market capitalization is based on the market capitalization of eligible U.S. operating companies listed on a securities exchange in the United States that is deemed appropriate by the Advisor.
-Under the Advisor's market capitalization guidelines described above, based on market capitalization data as of December 31, 2020, the market capitalization of a small cap company would be below \$8,044 million.
+Under the Advisor's market capitalization guidelines described above, based on market capitalization data as of December 31, 2022, the market capitalization of a small cap company would be below \$7,650 million.
 This threshold will change due to market conditions.